starship/starship/docs/zh-TW/config/README.md

 ## 字元

-`character` 模組在你的文字輸入處旁顯示一個字元 (通常是箭頭)。
+The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.

-這個字元會告訴你最後的指令是成功還是失敗。 It can do this in two ways:
+The character will tell you whether the last command was successful or not.
+It can do this in two ways:

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)